Our board of directors

 about the Saint laurent boulevard

-Founded in the year 2000, the Société de développement du boulevard Saint-Laurent (SDBSL), which was initially the Village international du boulevard Saint-Laurent, makes it their mission to oversee the economic, social and cultural development of the artery between Sherbrooke Street and Mount Royal Avenue.
-Funded by the 600 businesses located in their area, the SDBSL works in harmony with the community and the local authorities so as to ensure the proper development of the Main.
+Founded in the year 2000, the Société de développement du boulevard Saint-Laurent (SDBSL), which was initially the Village international du boulevard Saint-Laurent, makes it their mission to oversee the economic, social and cultural development of the artery between Sherbrooke Street and Laurier Avenue.
+As of January 1st, 2018, the association extended its territory from Mont-Royal Avenue to Laurier Avenue.
+Funded by the 700 businesses located in their area, the SDBSL works in harmony with the community and the local authorities so as to ensure the proper development of the Main.

 the history of the boulevard